RodrigoSanJose/GHWs/README.md

   - **Low memory main functions**: 'GHW_low_mem', 'hierarchy_low_mem', 'RGHW_low_mem', 'rhierarchy_low_mem', 'higher_spectrum_low_mem', 'rhigher_spectrum_low_mem'.
   - **Auxiliary functions**: 'vecwt', 'coltw', 'standard', 'is_cyclic', 'bch_bound', 'information'.

-**Tests**: it is possible to test that the functions are working propertly by running the test test_GHWs.sage.
+**Tests**: it is possible to test that the functions are working propertly by running the test test_GHWs.sage (test_GHWs_low_mem.sage for the low memory functions).
 This can be done by writing `sage test_GHWs.sage`.
-This requires to have GHWs.py in the same directory (or the corresponding path has to be specified in the first line of test_GHWs.sage).
-The test should take between 130s and 400s, depending on the processor.
+This assumes the folder structure follows that of this repository.
+Otherwise, the line `load(path2)` from the test file has to be changed to specify the path of GHWs.py.
+The test should take between 130s and 500s, depending on whether we are using the low memory functions or not and the processor's performance.

-**Citation**: if you use this implementation for your research, please consider citing the upcoming paper.
+**Citation**: if you use this implementation for your research, please consider citing the upcoming paper and this repository.